miaoxw/Auto-p.nju/README.md

 * Show login state

 ##Update Log
+###2015-06-14
+* It seems that the exception raised when tool starts up is not solved?

 ###2015-06-13(2nd update)
 * Fixed the problem that when BRAS service is auto logged in, Auto p.nju may get the online status of NULL and a NullReferenceException will be raised.